Automattic/wp-calypso/packages/wp-checkout/README.md

 }
 ```

+## 💰 Styles and Themes

+Each component will be styled using [styled-components](https://www.styled-components.com/) (included in this package as a [peer dependency](https://nodejs.org/en/blog/npm/peer-dependencies/)) and many of the styles will be editable by wrapping checkout in a `ThemeProvider` from that package.

+For style customization beyond what is available in the theme, each component will also include a unique static className using BEM syntax.

 ## 💰 Advanced API

 While the `Checkout` component takes care of most everything, there are many situations where its appearance and behavior will be customized.
 In these cases it's appropriate to use the underlying building blocks of this package.